sergiodxa/remix-utils/README.md

 #### Redirect Back

-This function is a wrapper of the `redirect` helper from Remix, contrarian to Remix's version this one receives the whole request object as first value and an object with the response init and a fallback URL.
+This function is a wrapper of the `redirect` helper from Remix, contrarian to Remix's version.
+This one receives the whole request object as the first value and an object with the response init and a fallback URL.

-The response created with this function will have the `Location` header pointing to the `Referer` header from the request, or if not available the fallback URL provided in the second argument.
+The response created with this function will have the `Location` header pointing to the `Referer` header from the request, or if not available, the fallback URL provided in the second argument.

 ```ts
 import { redirectBack } from "remix-utils/server";